ImperialCollegeLondon/unit_testing_Cpp/_episodes/l2_02_basic_unit_testing.md

 - [doctest](https://github.com/doctest/doctest)
 - [CTest](https://cmake.org/cmake/help/latest/manual/ctest.1.html)

-In this course, we will use GoogleTest, as it is popular and easy to use, though the concepts are the same as for other testing frameworks..
+In this course, we will use GoogleTest, as it is popular and easy to use, though the concepts are the same as for other testing frameworks.

 ## 2. A brief about GoogleTest